Partial Excitation in Parameter Learning: Introduction

-In short, the studies mentioned attempted to identify the weakest excitation conditions necessary to achieve full parameter estimation in adaptive systems.
-In contrast, \cite{Bittanti1990,Marino2022,Tomei2023,Uzeda2024,Tomei2025} focused on the problem of partial parameter estimation in the absence of persistent excitation.
-These works focussed on the estimation of parameters to a subspace under excitation conditions that are insufficient to capture the entire parameter vector, thereby only assuming that the regressors exhibit \emph{Deficient Excitation (DE)}.
-DE implies that the kernel of the Gram matrix of the regressor has a constant, non-zero dimension that is smaller than the total dimension of the regressor, including PE as a special case where the Gram matrix is of full rank and the kernel has zero dimension \cite{Marino2022}.
-The methods proposed in \cite{Bittanti1990,Marino2022,Tomei2023,Uzeda2024,Tomei2025} offer the dual advantage of being applicable to extremely weak excitation conditions in the presence of measurement noises.
-A novel subspace estimator was introduced in \cite{Uzeda2024} that recovers the non-PE subspace for a large class of regressors by characterizing persistently exciting subspaces and applying principal component analysis.
-Apart from the obvious differences in the technical details, a key common theme among these studies is to distinguish the identifiable parameters from the non-identifiable ones.
-In this paper, we will further expand and develop this idea to establish new developments in the estimation of parameters in the absence of excitation.
+{The aforementioned studies were in pursuit of the weakest excitation conditions necessary to achieve full parameter estimation in adaptive systems.
+In contrast, the authors in \cite{Bittanti1990,Marino2022,Tomei2023,Uzeda2023ARC,Uzeda2023SCL,Uzeda2024,Tomei2025} investigated the problem of partial parameter estimation.
+They focused on estimating parameters in a subspace under some excitation conditions insufficient to reconstruct the entire parameter vector.
+In \cite{Marino2022}, a characterization of the lack of persistency of excitation is proposed, which can be computed online through an algorithm developed in \cite{Tomei2023}.
+A novel subspace estimator is proposed in \cite{Uzeda2024}, which recovers a non-PE subspace defined based on the regressor's autocovariance matrix, by applying principal component analysis.
+The common philosophy among these studies is to distinguish the identifiable part of unknown parameters from the non-identifiable one.
+As a result, the parameter estimation methods therein are guaranteed to be robust in the absence of the PE condition.
+The {\emph{Partial Persistent Excitation (PPE)}} condition formulated in this paper follows this philosophy, leading to new developments in parameter estimation. }